REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 The differences between 3.x and 4.x include:

 *   4.x uses a new configuration subsystem, the Attribute Registry, to define and configure attributes.
 The Attribute Registry includes encoders - which 3.x defines in attribute-resolver.xml.
 A clash between 3.x/4.x configuration styles here might result into having attributes duplicated in outgoing SAML assertions.
 *   4.x uses a new default for encryption of SAML Assertions (GCM), which may cause issues with some SPs (not being able to decrypt).
-Rolling out the change of encryption ciphersuite should be separate from the IdP upgrade.
+Rolling out the change of the encryption ciphersuite should be separate from the IdP upgrade.
 *   4.x stores all secrets in a separate file, `credentials/secrets.properties` and other configuration files that need the secrets refer to the properties defined in this file.
 (This includes LDAP connection credentials).

-We will later provide also an installation manual for a clean 5.x install - but for now, we recommend proceeding with an upgrade from the existing installation.
+We will later also provide an installation manual for a clean 5.x install - but for now, we recommend proceeding with an upgrade from the existing installation.

 ## Key aspects of 5.x upgrade